 - a.
 The points should be included in the route in numerical order. - b.
 On the map fragments, the (wind)directions may be indicated from which the point must be approached and in which the route must be followed after reaching the point.
 If no (wind)direction is specified, participants are free to choose the direction themselves. - c.
 Points may be driven through at any time, even if they have already been passed or still need to be passed. - d.
 If a point on the map fragment is situated 'next to the road', the option to drive the route 'under the point' arises at that spot. - e.
-With due observance of subsection a up to and including subsection d, the shortest possible route should be constructed and driven.
+With due observance of subsection a up to and including subsection d, the shortest possible route should be constructed and driven from point to point and on the way to a TC..